RaveJS/rave/README.md

 ## How does it work?

+RaveJS uses the metadata *you're already generating* when you use JavaScript package managers such as [npm](//npmjs.org) and [Bower](//bower.io).
-RaveJS moves the configuration task to package authors and integrators.
+This moves the configuration task to package authors and integrators.
 Package authors already create metadata when they wish to publish their packages to npm and Bower.
 RaveJS uses the metadata in package.json and bower.json to auto-configure an ES6 Loader (or Loader shim) so there's no